-The median salary for yoga instructors is $35,000 with 50 percent of instructors earning less than $31,000 and only the top 10 percent of instructors earning more than $62,000.
-The growth rate for the fitness instructor field is 13 percent or about average.
+The median salary for yoga instructors is $39,820, with the lowest 10% of instructors earning less than $20,160 and only the top 10% of instructors earning more than $76,090.
+The growth rate for the fitness instructor field is 13%, which is much faster than average.

 Yoga is a popular form of fitness for people of all ages.
 The benefits include increased flexibility and energy, stress reduction and the rejuvenating effect it has on the circulatory, digestive and respiratory systems.
 Many yoga enthusiasts find yoga helps to eliminate insomnia, back problems and anxiety and may help to jumpstart weight loss.